 Finding Addiction Treatment

 If you are addicted to Vicodin or know someone who is, it is crucial to get help immediately.
-The longer you abuse the drug, the more damage you will face shortly.
+The longer you abuse the drug, the more damage you will face shortly before Vicodin leaves your system.
 Quitting on your own may mean serious withdrawal symptoms that can hurt you, your family, and your life.
 Additionally, since the drug is so powerful, striving to quit on your own can only go to waste due to the high probability of having a relapse.